MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## Release roadmap

-Additional functionality will be added over the next few months.
+While all major of areas of new Teams will be available during the preview phase, Additional functionality will be added over the next few months.

 **Platform release**